Dependants

 In most countries, as part of the online application, an appointment is booked to attend the visa application centre to enrol biometrics (have your fingerprints and facial image taken) and submit supporting documents.

 If your dependant’s application is successful, they will receive a visa vignette (sticker) in their passport.
-If they are given immigration permission for more than six months, they will receive a single entry visa in their passport that will only be valid for 90 days.
-They will need to enter the UK within 90 days and then collect their Biometric Residence Permit (BRP) card from a Post Office within 10 days of arriving in the UK.
+If they are given immigration permission for more than six months, they will receive a single-entry visa in their passport that will only be valid for 90 days.
+They will need to enter the UK within 90 days and follow the instructions outlined in UKVI’s decision letter to create a UKVI account to access their eVisa (digital status).

-In some cases, such as EEA and Swiss nationals who have used the ID check app will be granted a digital status so will not be issued with a BRP.
+In some cases, such as EEA and Swiss nationals who have used the ID check app, will be granted an eVisa (digital status), so may not be issued a visa vignette.

 Applying inside the UK